-Despite the positive effects that some athletes and physiotherapy patients feel about using Kinesio Tape based on anecdotes, case reports, and some small-sampled studies, the scientific evidence in the last six years point toward little or no clinically significant benefits that Kinesio Tape is better than placebo effects, regular athletic tape, or other types of non-invasive interventions.
+Despite the positive effects that some athletes and physiotherapy patients feel about using Kinesio Tape, the scientific evidence in the last decade point toward little or no clinically significant benefits that Kinesio Tape is better than placebo effects, regular athletic tape, or other types of non-invasive interventions.

-Another study that was published in the same year examined different effects of Kinesio Tape on a broader scope with eight qualified RCTs that include side effects, breast cancer-related lymphedema, shoulder impingement syndrome, neck pain, chronic low back pain, plantar fasciitis, knee pain, and stroke-related muscle spasticity.
+Another study from Teesside University in the U.K. that was published a year later examined different effects of Kinesio Tape on a broader scope with eight qualified RCTs that include side effects, breast cancer-related lymphedema, shoulder impingement syndrome, neck pain, chronic low back pain, plantar fasciitis, knee pain, and stroke-related muscle spasticity.
 (2) Nearly all of these studies found that Kinesio Tape is not significantly better than sham taping or exercise-only intervention.
 The exception is with plantar fasciitis, where “short-term [Kinesio Taping] in conjunction with physiotherapy produced statistically greater improvements in pain and fascia thickness compared to physiotherapy alone 1-week post-treatment.
 However, it is unclear if the differences were clinically important.”

 Both of the reviews’ authors acknowledged that there were limited quality studies at the time, and these studies were based on English language publications only, so they could have missed non-English publications that may indicate otherwise.

 In 2013, another systematic review was published based on 12 qualified RCTs.
 Again, the authors found almost the same thing as the 2012 reviews.
 “One of the primary roles of the health professional is to confirm, through evidence-based knowledge, the effectiveness of a treatment modality, not only due to its popularity,” the authors concluded.
 Yet they added, “future studies are still warranted.”
 (3)